mqnfred/clishe/README.md

  5. Auto-complete is a first-class citizen, in and out of the inner shell [wip]

 When creating an ecosystem, clis are a great gateway into parts of the ecosystem's deep libraries (encoding, server clients, ...)
-Lowering the barrier to creating a sane cli is the objective of this library.
+It helps a great deal with operating and introspecting the ecosystem and its dataset.
+Lowering the barrier to creating a sane cli is the objective of this library, by being opinionated and providing common structures across clis.

 Clishé is a surprisingly thin wrapper around the following technologies: